SannanKhalid13/Discord-captcha/README.md

 # Discord-Captcha
 A Python bot for captcha verification of users who join discord server<br />
 # Dependencies
-You will need following frameworks/Libs/apis to use this bot<br />
+You will need following dependencies to use this bot<br />
 Discord.py <br />
 Captcha <br />
 Python<br />